Handwritten Digit Recognition with AI

 Extracted digits

 With the digits preprocessed, I loaded the trained CNN model and used it to make predictions on the extracted digits.
 For each digit, the model produced a prediction, which was then displayed alongside the digit image.
-This provided a clear view of the model’s performance on real-world data.
+This provided a clear view of the model’s performance on the image.

 model.eval()